jaredpalmer/formik/website/versioned_docs/version-1.2.0/guides/form-submission.md

 ## Submission Phases

-To submit a form in Formik, you need to somehow fire off the provided `handleSubmit(e)` or `submitForm` prop.
-When you call either of these methods, Formik will execute the following _(pseudo code)_ each time:
+To submit a form in Formik&trade;, you need to somehow fire off the provided `handleSubmit(e)` or `submitForm` prop.
+When you call either of these methods, Formik&trade; will execute the following _(pseudo code)_ each time:

 ### Pre-submit